cloudberrydb/cloudberrydb-site/docs/db-utilities/db-util-gpload.md

 ## Control File Format

-The `gpload` control file uses the [YAML 1.1](http://yaml.org/spec/1.1/) document format and then implements its own schema for defining the various steps of a Greenplum Database load operation.
+The `gpload` control file uses the [YAML 1.1](http://yaml.org/spec/1.1/) document format and then implements its own schema for defining the various steps of a Cloudberry Database load operation.
 The control file must be a valid YAML document.

 The `gpload` program processes the control file document in order and uses indentation (spaces) to determine the document hierarchy and the relationships of the sections to one another.
 The use of white space is significant.
 White space should not be used simply for formatting purposes, and tabs should not be used at all.